samboy/ChessVariantResearch/README.md

 * More to the point, in Finesse Chess, White wins less often than he does in classic Chess, and draws are much less common.

-### Komi Rule
+### Ko Rule

-One ule Go has, the *Komi* rule, is a rule that a position can not be repeated.
-We can have Komi Finesse Chess, which is Finesse Chess, but with the additional rule that a position can not be repeated.
+One rule Go has, the *Ko* rule, is a rule that a position can not be repeated.
+We can have Ko Finesse Chess, which is Finesse Chess, but with the additional rule that a position can not be repeated.
 If, in over the board tournament play, someone can show that a given position was reached previously, the person making the move that results in a repeated position loses.

-The way this “hard Komi” is implemented is as follows:
+The way this “hard Ko” is implemented is as follows:

 * We see if a given board position has been previously played
-* If so, we take back the move, increase Fairy Stockfish’s MultiPV to 15 (in case all good moves lead to a Komi position), and ask the player to make another move.
+* If so, we take back the move, increase Fairy Stockfish’s MultiPV to 15 (in case all good moves lead to a Ko position), and ask the player to make another move.
-* If all legal moves result in a previously played board position, the player loses to Komi.
+* If all legal moves result in a previously played board position, the player loses to Ko.
 * Draws are still possible (insufficient mating material mainly), because a game becomes an automatic draw on move 200.

-Playing Finesse at a higher level (12-ply NNUE evaluation) shows that non-Komi Finesse favors White more and is more drawish:
+Playing Finesse at a higher level (12-ply NNUE evaluation) shows that non-Ko Finesse favors White more and is more drawish:

 ```
 White 437 43.7%